 Section 4 (1) (b) (xiv): DETAILS IN RESPECT OF THE INFORMATION, AVAILABLE TO OR HELD BY SBI, REDUCED IN AN ELECTRONIC FORM.

-All the general information regarding deposits, advances and other services offered by the Bank are already available in the following websites of the Bank-https://www.sbi.co.in & https://bank.sbi.
+All the general information regarding deposits, advances and other services offered by the Bank are already available at the bottom in the following websites of the Bank-https://www.sbi.co.in & https://bank.sbi.

 Public may refer to our above websites regarding necessary information.